wiseman-timelord/Qwen-Chatbot/README.md

 - Specifically only Qwen versions 3/3.5/3.6 in 4B-35BA3B, including, Abliterated, Heretic, HuiHui, Uncensored etc.
 - I advise Gguf files in q5 quantization, unless this would cause excessive overflow into system ram, in which case use q4.
 - To find a model, for example [search HuggingFace.Co](https://huggingface.co/models?search=qwen%203.6%20gguf), and locate a gguf file to fit your vram, for example [this one is interesting](https://huggingface.co/tvall43/Qwen3.6-14B-A3B-FableVibes-GGUF/tree/main), only 3B loaded at a time and smaller than 35B.
-- Generally use a smaller Context Length ie 32768 for a websearch, larger context tend to be slower and use more memory.
+- Generally use a smaller Context Length ie 32768 for a websearch, larger context tend to be slower and use more memory, but there are options for up to 131072 tokens Context_Length.
 - Gguf/Llama.Cpp does not have Sliding Context window, but the program does have RAG and some other thing, unsure.
-- The newer Qwen models now have larger Batch_Output token limits, great for smaller scripts, but this program is no Agentic Framework.
+- The newer Qwen models now have larger Batch_Output token limits.
+The program is limited to max 8192 tokens batch output, but the lists can be edited in configure.py, if you want larger Batch_Output.

 ## Usage
 1. Right-click `Qwen-Windows-Gguf.bat` and Run as Administrator.